-David is a member of the firm's Construction Law practice group where he represents various owners, general contractors, subcontractors, and designers in connection with the design and construction of projects.
+David is a member of the firm's Construction and Project Development practice group where he represents various owners, general contractors, subcontractors, and designers in connection with the design and construction of projects.

 David assists clients throughout the construction process, including the drafting and negotiating of contracts, claims resolution during the project, and litigation and arbitration arising after the project.
 David has extensive experience drafting and negotiating construction contracts, design contracts, design-build contracts, transportation and logistics contracts, material purchase agreements, equipment purchase and installation contracts, as well as equipment leases.
 David has been involved in several large and complex lawsuits and arbitrations involving various design, construction, and equipment related issues.
 David also assists clients with lien and bond claims and compliance with Alabama’s general contractor licensing requirements.

 Before attending law school, David worked in the construction industry for several years.
 His most recent position was as a project manager, where he oversaw the construction of several bridge projects.
 He has also worked as an engineer on various heavy construction projects, including the Central Artery Tunnel (the “Big Dig”) in Boston, as well as the Central Expressway Project in Dallas.
 David’s construction experience includes estimating, scheduling, interpreting plans and specifications, design, subcontract management, change orders, claims, safety and cost engineering.
 He is also a licensed Professional Engineer (P.E.) in the State of Virginia.